zipvilization/Zipvilization/index.md

 A civilization cannot be understood if nobody can see what is happening.

-[SolumTools](/world/solumtools/) begins exposing the observable state of Zipvilization.
+[SolumTools](/world/solumtools/) translates observable blockchain state into the language of Zipvilization.

 Colonists.